"Oh boy, what flavor?"

 - In the second movie:

-- The Train Came Back: The "I Like Trains" Kid in 9, although in a phone call rather than in person.
+- The Bus Came Back: The "I Like Trains" Kid returns in 9, although in a phone call rather than in person.

 - Cactus Cushion: The third short has a joke involving a father who tells his son not to touch a cactus.
 After his son gets literally attached to the cactus, the father shouts "You're dead to me!".